Arradyle History, Family Crest & Coats of Arms

 Some of the Arradyle family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Arradyle family to the New World and Oceana
+Migration of the Arradyle family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Arradyles were some of the first of the immigrants to arrive in North America: James Arundel who settled in Virginia in 1637; John in 1652; Peter in 1626; Richard in 1650; all settled in Virginia.
 Robert settled in Barbados in 1670.